excelsior-university-web-systems/reblock/README.md

 * Add height adjustment support for ReBlock iFrame embed (send new height value when page resizes).
 * Add embed code and copy button to the Page Settings sidebar (for Public post only).
+* Add a new "Embed via iFrame" toggle control to the ReBlock block settings to embed the ReBlock content in an iFrame.
+* Disable "Embed via iFrame" toggle when the post type is Excelsior Bootstrap (Editor), so that all ReBlock content is loaded via iFrame.
 * Other fixes and improvements.

 ### 1.0.0 (04/09/2025) ###